open-cluster-management-io/open-cluster-management-io.github.io/content/zh/concepts/placement.md

 sets in the hub clusters.
 Then we can move on and create a placement in the "workspace namespace" by specifying `predicates` and `prioritizers` in the `Placement` API to define our own multi-cluster scheduling policy.

+**Notes**:

+- Clusters in terminating state will not be selected by placements.

 ### Predicates